COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos: Experimental Results

 \subsection{Generalization to Real-World Videos}

-Finally, we demonstrate that our model trained on synthetic data effectively transfers to the real world.
-Since deploying a full exoskeleton system in unconstrained settings is itself a challenging and open problem, we instead apply \name \emph{Root-Only} to real-world videos captured from a \textbf{chest-mounted} camera as a person moves in a cluttered office building.
-As shown in the left example of Fig.~\ref{fig:real_world} , as the person passes the trash bin on the right, our model reasonably predicts a potential collision with the right hand and the heatmap highlights the protruding object.
-Extensive examples in the accompanying video demonstrate \name's sim-to-real transfer ability, despite motion blur in the real-world videos and being trained on a different viewpoint.
+We show that our model trained on synthetic data can be directly used on real-world videos (see Fig.~\ref{fig:problem_setup} \& \ref{fig:real_world}).
+In Fig.~\ref{fig:real_world}, we show the results of applying the \textit{\name-Root-RGB} model to four real-world videos captured from a \textit{chest}-mounted camera as a person moves in cluttered offices.
+Our model reasonably localizes the risky regions that might cause collisions.
+For the first video (top left), as the person passes the trash bin on the right, our model predicts a potential collision with the right hand and the heatmap highlights the protruding object.
+We provide extensive visualizations in the supplementary video demonstrating \name's sim-to-real transfer ability, despite motion blur in the real-world videos and being trained on a different viewpoint.